AFLQUA Executive Committee 2026

 Treasurer - Jackson Whittle

-Jackson began umpiring juniors in 2016 before progressing to the High-Performance group.
-He became a member of the association in 2019 and joined the executive in 2025 as Treasurer.
+Jackson Whittle began umpiring juniors in 2016 before progressing through the High Performance group.
+He became a member of the association in 2019 and joined the AFLQUA Executive in 2025 as Treasurer.

 Social Media and Digital Lead - Mitchell Blashak